privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 3. Alice casts a message for option A, in which she simultaneously:
    - Votes in opposition of A
    - Changes her keypair through submitting a new public key
-4. Eve is uncertain whether Alice has voted for her preference due to the secrecy of the message, regardless she assumes confirmation upon recieving the transaction hash
+4. Eve is uncertain whether Alice has voted for her preference due to the secrecy of the message, regardless she assumes confirmation upon receiving the transaction hash
 5. Alice broadcasts a message from the new keypair registered in step 3 and casts a vote in support of poll A in turn, voiding her initial vote in opposition

 Eve is doubtful whether her request was actually satisfied and is unaware to Alice casting a new vote to void the first, she decides not compensate Alice because of the uncertainty surrounding her compliance.